milesj/interweave/docs/ssr.md

 npm install jsdom --save-dev
 ```

-Add instantiate an instance, configured to your liking.
+And instantiate an instance, configured to your liking.
 Once this instance is configured, you can
 then render your React components without much issue (hopefully).

 ```javascript